Emergency Numbers

 - Bring: police report, 2 passport photos, proof of travel

-Non-US citizens: Contact your own country's embassy in Tel Aviv or Jerusalem.
+Non-US citizens: Contact your own country's embassy.
 Most European, Canadian, Australian, and South African embassies have 24-hour emergency lines for citizens abroad.
-Your embassy number should be saved before you travel — look it up now.
+Save your embassy number before you travel.
+Two of the most common for JRM families:

 - Egged bus lost & found